SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Approach

 To this end, we introduce a new visibility gain function $\newvis_c^H$ to adapt the definition of the former visibility gain $\vis_c^H$.
 For any $0<\mu<\mu_0$:

 where $N$ is the inward normal vector field.
-With further regularity assumptions about the surface that are detailed in the supplementary material, such quantities are well defined.
+With further regularity assumptions about the surface that are detailed in the appendix, such quantities are well defined.
 Assuming $\mu_0$ is small enough, the following explicit formula translates the surface approach into a volume integral for any camera pose $c \in \calC$ and $\mu < \mu_0$:

 with $W_{x_0}$ the Weingarten map at $x_0$, that is, the Hessian of the signed distance function on the boundary of $\chi$, which is continuous on the scene surface, assumed to be compact~\cite{gilbarg}.